plone/archetypes.schemaextender/archetypes/schemaextender/README.txt

 It is also possible to modify the existing schema more directly, using an ISchemaModifier adapter.
-This is more powerful, but also more dangerous (and possibly a bit less efficient for the more common cases of adding and re-ordering fields).
+This is more powerful, but also more dangerous (and quite a bit slower for the more common cases of adding and re-ordering fields).
 In general, if a field is deleted or changed to an incompatible type, you can expect trouble.
+The schema modifier is responsible of making copies of the fields it modifies in the schema and replace the original ones.
+For this the copy method of the field and the addField method of the schema can be used.
+If a field already exists in a schema, the addField method updates it's internals accordingly.

     >>> from archetypes.schemaextender.interfaces import ISchemaModifier
     >>> class SchemaModifier(object):